KS 3

 How it will be assessed

-The course is assessed by a single exam in June of Year 10.
+The course is assessed by two exams in May & June of Year 10.

 Exam board